rust-lang/rust/doc/rust.md

 The Rust compiler is always invoked with a single source file as input, and always produces a single output crate.
 The processing of that source file may result in other source files being loaded as modules.
-Source and crate files typically have the extension `.rs`.
+Source files have the extension `.rs`.

 A Rust source file describes a module, the name and location of which -- in the module tree of the current crate -- are defined